shallondev/web50-projects/README.md

 ```

 ### Specification
-- The following SQL models are used: Listing, Categorie, Watchlist, Bid, Comment.
+- The following SQL models are used: Listing, Category, Watchlist, Bid, Comment.
     - All models are registered with django-admin and can be manipulated within the web application.
 - Active Listing
     - Displays all listings that are active in that bids can be made and no winner has been decided.